 1. Cartographic holdings in NARA might help establish shifting coastlines on Pacific islands.
 Perhaps this could be of value for persons studying the geology of coastlines.
 For Earhart researchers, this might help specify the historical contours of candidate islands on which Earhart and Noonan may have alighted.
 (The afore-mentioned History Channel episode mentioned work done to trace the old coastline of one island.)

 If aerial photographs are available, these might reveal anomalous details on islands that might be relevant to the Earhart/Noonan crash or landing.
 Or continued searching in the ONI files might reveal something not seen before.

 One can only speculate what ethnographic or other geographically interesting data might be present in the archives, wholly aside from anything related to the Earhart story.

-2. Also, and this is quite a stretch (but potentially fun), persons who believe that the Japanese apprehended Earhart and Noonan might find this interesting in relation to the following claim here : “During the World War II period, ONI increasingly used naval officers and civilians not designated as attaches to obtain foreign intelligence.
+2. Also, and this is quite a stretch (but potentially fun), persons who believe that the Japanese apprehended Earhart and Noonan might find this interesting (say, as yet one more place to dig for information about alleged sightings), in relation to the following claim here : “During the World War II period, ONI increasingly used naval officers and civilians not designated as attaches to obtain foreign intelligence.
 Generally, these naval observers, naval liaison officers, shipping officers, consular agents, informants, and intelligence agents worked closely (often secretly) with the nearest naval attache.
 ONI operated 22 observer posts, 43 liaison office and 35 other posts during the war.
 These and other intelligence-gathering agencies (particularly the Military Intelligence Division of the Army, the Office of Strategic Services, and the British intelligence services) supplied information and documents to ONI.”